-The model of the Federal Reserve System includes a primary server and two geographically remote warm spares that permanently mirror the data held by the primary server.
-They are able to provide service to the remainder of the network if the primary fails, but, in order to do so, the money-center banks must reroute payment requests and wait for service to be initialized.
+The warm spare is able to provide service to the remainder of the network if the primary and hot spare fail; but in order for it to do so the money-center banks must reroute payment requests and wait for service to be initialized.
 This model is representative of the availability mechanisms actually used by the Federal Reserve System.